18 June 2024

 You need to help the visitor find what they need.

-When a customer visits your website for the first time, you can display a popup with a survey to help you identify their needs.
+When a potential customer visits your website for the first time, you can display a popup with a survey to help you identify their needs.
 For example, "What is your main interest in skincare today?" with answer options such as "Acne Control," "Anti-Aging," "Moisturizing," etc. The customer's answers will be saved to the contact card, and you can use the information for further communication.

 Customer Journey Stage: Studies the information